pkp/ojs/docs/README.md

 	 and make this directory writeable.
 It is recommended that this directory be placed in a non-web-accessible location (or otherwise protected from direct access, such as via .htaccess rules).

+4. Run the Dependencies installer commands to ensure your environment properly configured.
+     Using the CLI, at OJS directory:
+      * For backend dependencies run `composer install`;
+      * For frontend dependencies run `npm install && npm run build`;

-4. Open a web browser to http://yourdomain.com/path/to/ojs/ and follow the on-screen installation instructions.
+5. Open a web browser to http://yourdomain.com/path/to/ojs/ and follow the on-screen installation instructions.

 	 Alternatively, the command-line installer can be used instead by